 You also receive a set of maps that comes at a very detailed scale.
 Additional touristic information and recommended day-time activities and places to eat will help you every day.
 It is recommended planning (at least) one day ahead: What route to take (if there is a choice)?
 What to visit along the way?
 When to pass certain waypoints in order to keep in time?

 Once you get to your next hotel, check in with the hotel vouchers that you received and pick up your suitcase(s) from where the driver put it.
 Your luggage is supposed to be there by 5 pm.
 It is usually there before that time.

 Until you made the booking, you don't know for sure what hotel or inn you will be staying at.
 So you might end up in a small village where there is no restaurant providing an English speaking menu.
 If you don't speak German or don't like translating the menu with your smartphone, you better take a package of a higher hotel category.

-Some of the hotels are in a certain distance to the cycle path, occasionally in a rather remote place.
+Occasionally, a chosen hotel is in a certain distance to the cycle path, sometimes even in a very remote place.
 You cannot get there on your own.
 In such a case you are expected to be at a certain spot and at a certain time.
 You will be taken to your hotel.
 This shuttle service will also take you back to the cycle path next morning.

 If you don't trust your smartphone's battery, print out a street map of the area around every hotel that you are booked in (from Google maps, bing maps or OpenStreetMap).